 Click here to go directly to Blog.
 If you leave information on the unit pages, please say something on the blog .
 More people will see it.

 Welcome to the Dreux blog.
-This a site for people who served, worked at, were with their parents at , attended school at or were just local residents who had friends on the base..
+This a site for people who served, worked at, were with their parents at , attended school at, or were just local residents who had friends on the base.
 It is meant to be inclusive and cover all the people and units who were at Dreux.
 It is not the only site about Dreux and the other sites that we know about have links below.
 Because you qualify for another site does not bar you from ours.
 We would love to share your pictures and stories with all our viewers.
-Dreux started as an idea in the early fifty’s and ended as a US operation in 1967.
-It had five major phases, first a construction project with the 821st Engineers laying out the base and overseeing the construction, second a operating air base with flying squadrons assigned, First with the 60th Troop Carrier Wing moving down from Rhein Main with C-119’s soon to be joined by 309th Troop Carrier Group flying C-123’s. , and third once again a flying base with the Alabama National Guard recon squadron during the last Berlin crisis, fourth a dispersed operating base with non flying Units such as Defense Area Communications Control Center – Europe (DACCC/Eur), 246th Communications Squadron, 2th MOB supporting USAFE, and fifth an abandoned base rotting in the sun and rain..
+Dreux started as an idea in the early fifties and ended as a US operation in 1967.
+It had five major phases, first a construction project with the 821st Engineers laying out the base and overseeing the construction, second a operating air base with flying squadrons assigned, first with the 60th Troop Carrier Wing moving down from Rhein Main with C-119’s soon to be joined by 309th Troop Carrier Group flying C-123’s, and third once again a flying base with the Alabama National Guard recon squadron during the last Berlin crisis, fourth a dispersed operating base with non flying Units such as Defense Area Communications Control Center – Europe (DACCC/Eur), 246th Communications Squadron, 2d Mobile Comm Group supporting USAFE, and fifth an abandoned base rotting in the sun and rain..

 Here is another Site where Dreux pictures can be found.They had their collection stored at Dreux from 1991to 2005.